Bruin-Dev/Intelygenz/docs/PIPELINES.md

      - A set of IAM roles, one for each user with access to the project.
 These will be used to assign subsequent permissions in the Kubernetes cluster according to the role they belong to.
 These are stored as terraform [output values](https://www.terraform.io/docs/configuration/outputs.html), saving the list of user roles belonging to each role in their corresponding variable.

-       Below is an example of a pipeline execution where it's possible see the IAM roles of users generated for each role in the project:
+       Below is an example of a pipeline execution where it is possible see the IAM roles of users generated for each role in the project:

        ```sh
        Outputs: